Gabriela Hearst: Chloé

 In December 2020 Hearst was named Creative Director of Chloé, the luxury prêt-à-porter brand launched in 1952 by Gaby Aghion.
 Gabriela Hearst is the first female designer with a multicultural heritage to both Uruguay and the United States to take the helm of a Paris fashion house.
+In 2023, Hearst stepped down as the creative director of Chloé; her last show was on September 28.